 Conflict of Commitment: Full-time faculty are expected to devote their primary professional time to teaching, research and administrative responsibilities.
 Outside financial interests and activities should not interfere with these commitments.

 Conflict of Interest: An actual or potential conflict of interest exists when the vice president for research reasonably determines that a Significant Financial Interest could affect the design, conduct, or reporting of the research or educational activities funded by a governmental agency.

 The University is responsible for maintaining objectivity in research by ensuring that the design, conduct, and reporting of research will not be biased by any conflicting financial interest of investigators responsible for the research.
 The rationale for establishing policies to manage significant financial conflicts of interest in research is to protect employees and the University from potential accusations of misconduct.

 Avoiding conflicts of interest at WMU

-If you have questions about whether you have a significant financial or other type of conflict of interest, please contact the Interim Vice President for Research.
+If you have questions about whether you have a significant financial or other type of conflict of interest, please contact the Associate Vice President for Research.